wpmetabox/docs/_docs/extensions/mb-blocks.md

 The data is passed to the `render_callback` or `render_template` as `$attributes` parameter.
 So you can use it to render the block.

 Note that: although you can access to the fields values via `$attributes['data]'`, it's recommended to use the `mb_get_block_field()` and `mb_the_block_field()` functions.

+## Video Tutorial

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PAisKy8eC2U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Example

+The complete code example for the video (and used to write this tutorial) is [available in the Library](https://github.com/wpmetabox/library/tree/master/extensions/mb-blocks/hero).
+You can copy the code and put it in your theme.
+Then start to modify it to create your own Gutenberg blocks.